TIPS ON SAILING & YACHT CHARTER IN CROATIA

 Hard suitcases, high heels, hard shoes, very fine clothes

-Valuable items such us golden necklaces, watches, earrings etc. In case you finally decide to have such things with you, remember to check if you have everything before you leave the yacht.
-Two pairs of soft boat shoes should be our recommendation.
-If possible, do not bring with you hard suitcases.
+Valuable items such as golden necklaces, watches, earrings etc. In case you finally decide to have such things with you, remember to check if you have everything before you leave the yacht.
+Two pairs of soft boat shoes would be our recommendation.
+If possible, do not bring any hard suitcases with you.
 The storing space on board is limited and such suitcases are difficult to be stored.
 It should be much better to use soft fabric bags.
 They can be easily folded and stored anywhere.

 sheets, blankets, pillows, pillowcases and towels

-Children can go sailing with you at an early age (this is said on the basis of our own experience) in fact there is no age limit, however, their stay onboard should be closely monitored by adults.
-We provide lifejacket for children as well, and they need to wear them all the time onboard.
-You should also consider choosing shorter routes and visiting marinas more frequently due to the safer berthing as well as comfort.
+Children can go sailing with you at an early age (confirmed by our personal experience).
+In fact, there is no age limit, however, their stay onboard should be closely monitored by adults.
+We provide lifejackets for children as well, that they should wear all the time onboard.
+You should also consider choosing shorter routes and visiting marinas more frequently for the sake of the safer berthing as well as comfort.

 WHICH ROUTE SHOULD YOU CHOOSE?

-This certainly depends on the length of your charter and your preferences, like if you are more in sightseeing and exploring the new area or you just want relaxed boating holidays without the pressure to see as much as possible.
-On sailing routes Croatia pages we suggest five routes, choosing any of them you will make no mistake, but we certainly recommend discussing this matter further with us after explaining us your preferences.
+This certainly depends on the length of your charter and your preferences.
+Maybe you are more into sightseeing and exploring new areas or perhaps you rather want relaxed boating holidays without the pressure of having to see as much as possible.
+On sailing routes Croatia pages we suggested five routes, and by choosing any of them you will not make a mistake.
+In any case, having explained your preferences to us, we certainly recommend discussing this matter further.

 WHAT IS THE WEATHER LIKE IN CROATIA?

-The climate at the Dalmatian coast and islands is typically a Mediterranean one, with mild rainy winters, sunny, hot and dry summers, The air temperature changes depending on the area, it is generally warmer towards the south.
-Thus, summer temperatures in July and August will be about 34°C in the northern part, while in the southern part they will rise even to 38°C. In the winter, on the north of Adriatic, the coldest temperatures are noticed down to -16°C, while in the southern part they will not have exceeded 6°C. Light to moderate winds with few storms prevails until June and from September while July and August are calm only sometimes disturbed by thundery rain showers.
-Generally speaking on Dalmatian coast May, June, September and October are best months for sailing holidays in Croatia for those who prefer to avoid excessive heat and crowds while July and August are for those looking for real summer holidays with a lot of swimming and sunbathing.
+The climate at the Dalmatian coast and islands is a typical Mediterranean climate with mild rainy winters, sunny, hot and dry summers.
+The air temperature changes depending on the area: generally, it is warmer towards the south.
+Thus, summer temperatures in July and August will be about 34°C in the northern part, while in the southern part they will rise even to 38°C. In the winter, on the north of the Adriatic, the coldest recorded temperatures go down to -16°C, while in the southern part they usually do not go below 6°C. Light to moderate winds with few storms prevail until June and from September, while July and August are calm with an occasional thundery rain shower.
+Generally speaking, on the Dalmatian coast, May, June, September and October are the best months for sailing holidays in Croatia for those who prefer to avoid excessive heat and crowds.
+July and August, on the other hand, are for those looking for real summer holidays with a lot of swimming and sunbathing.

 More information on the weather in Croatia can be found at www.meteo.hr while here you can find daily mean temperatures in Split per each day of the year.